-In most states, you can compare 10 different Medicare Supplement plans.
-Having so many choices might seem like a good thing overall, but it does make it a little harder to make a decision.
-This Medicare Supplement comparisons chart lists the 10 standardized Medicare Supplement plans available in most states.
-Each standardized plan has its own set of basic benefits, but some plans have similar benefits.
+In most states, you can compare ten different Medicare Supplement plans.
+Having so many choices might seem like a good thing overall, but it makes it a little harder to decide.
+This Medicare Supplement comparisons chart lists the ten standardized Medicare Supplement plans available in most states.
+Each standardized plan has its basic benefits, but some plans have similar benefits.

-* Plans F and Plan G also offer a high-deductible plan in some states.
-With this option, you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount of $2,490 in 2022 before your policy pays anything.
-(Plans C and F aren’t available to people who were newly eligible for Medicare on or after January 1, 2020.)
+Plans F and Plan G also offer a high-deductible alternative in certain states.
+This option requires you to cover your Medicare-related expenses (coinsurance, copayments, and deductibles) up to $2,490 in 2022 before the policy begins paying out any benefits.
+It’s important to note that Plans C and F are no longer available for individuals who became eligible for Medicare on January 1st of 2020 or after.

-Please note that Massachusetts, Minnesota, and Wisconsin have their own standardized Medicare Supplement Insurance plans.
+Please be aware that the states of Massachusetts, Minnesota, and Wisconsin each have their own individualized Medicare Supplement Insurance plan.